Taking Me Back

 "Taking Me Back" is a song by American rock musician Jack White.
-First released in October 2021, it was his first new solo music in over three years.
-The song served as the lead single from his 2022 album Fear of the Dawn, and its b-side, a mellower acoustic re-recording of the song entitled "Taking Me Back (Gently)", was also the first song released from his second album of 2022, Entering Heaven Alive.
+Released on 18 October 2021, it was his first new solo music in over three years.
+The song served as the lead single from his 2022 album Fear of the Dawn, and its B-side, a mellower acoustic re-recording of the song entitled "Taking Me Back (Gently)", was also the first song released from his second album of 2022, Entering Heaven Alive.

 Composition

 Musically, "Taking Me Back" has been described as hard rock and garage rock.
-The song features a relatively minimal arrangement in which White himself plays every instrument, such as guitar with heavy effects over it paired with drums and other percussion as well as various synthesizers, with the track overall being described by Stereogum as a "serrated riff-rocker with yelpy electric-shock vocals and some unhinged guitar action".
+The song features a relatively minimal arrangement in which White himself plays every instrument, such as guitar with effects over it paired with drums and other percussion as well as various synthesizers.
+Wall of Sound stated that the song's structure "crescendos into an instrumental medley which holds the track’s rhythm in a wonderful way", and the track overall was described by Stereogum as a "serrated riff-rocker with yelpy electric-shock vocals and some unhinged guitar action".

 Release and promotion

-"Taking Me Back" was initially revealed on October 18, 2021 as part of the soundtrack and promotional campaign of the video game Call of Duty: Vanguard, and on that same day a lyric video featuring footage from the game was uploaded to White's YouTube channel along with a visualizer for "Taking Me Back (Gently)".
+Jack White first hinted at new music in an interview with Telegraph on September 30, 2021, while a more straightforward tease was made in a post on his official Instagram account on October 14.
+"Taking Me Back" was officially revealed on October 18, 2021, as part of the soundtrack and promotional campaign of the video game Call of Duty: Vanguard, and on that same day a lyric video featuring footage from the game was uploaded to White's YouTube channel along with a visualizer for "Taking Me Back (Gently)".
 The lyric video was also uploaded to the official Call of Duty YouTube channel two days later.

-On November 11, 2021, it was revealed that the songs were tied to two new upcoming studio albums, with the title and tracklists of both Fear of the Dawn and Entering Heaven Alive being revealed on White's website.
+On November 11, 2021, it was revealed that the songs were tied to two new upcoming studio albums, with the titles and tracklists of both Fear of the Dawn and Entering Heaven Alive being revealed on White's website.
 Also on November 11, the official music video for "Taking Me Back" - directed by Jack White and Lauren Dunn - was premiered on White's YouTube Channel, gaining almost a million views within its first week on the site.
 On January 7, 2022, White uploaded a video of an in-studio live rehearsal of the track to YouTube to introduce the lineup of his backing band for the Supply Chain Issues Tour that he would begin on April 8 of that year in support of both Fear of the Dawn and Entering Heaven Alive.

 The song was also used by TNT and TBS for their coverage of the 2022 Stanley Cup playoffs.
 White performed the song as part of a medley with the title track of Fear of the Dawn on the February 25, 2023, episode of Saturday Night Live.